Texture Memory-Augmented Deep Patch-Based Image Inpainting: Experiments

 \section{Experiments}

 \textbf{Implementation Details.} We follow the design of convolution blocks in PGGAN~\cite{karras2017progressive} to prepare our encoders and decoders as it proves to be effective on image generation.
 For all encoders in our T-MAD, a general downsampling block with `conv$3\times 3$, conv$3\times 3$, Downsample' is adopted and we halve the image resolution using nearest neighbor filtering.
 As for decoders in our framework, we apply `Upsample, conv$3\times 3$, conv$3\times 3$' as the basic building unit, named as upsampling block.
 The content-aware reassembly method, CARAFE~\cite{wang2019carafe}, is chosen as our `Upsample' method.
 In Tab.~\ref{tab:block}, we show the detailed number of the basic blocks in different modules.
 Note that we just apply a standard residual block~\cite{nazeri2019edgeconnect} in PSNet without any dilation operation.
 This is because PSNet aims at synthesizing high-quality textures at patch level and large receptive field is not necessary.
-In addition, we use leaky ReLU with leakiness 0.2 in all layers of the whole networks, except for the last layer in decoder that uses linear activation.
+In addition, we use leaky ReLU with leakiness 0.2 in all layers of the whole networks, except for the last layer in the decoder that uses linear activation.
 We do not apply batch normalization or instance normalization in our T-MAD.
 In patch retrieval module, only two convolution layers with `conv$3\times 3$, conv$1\times 1$' are adopted for efficient feature extraction.
-In our experiments, we find that applying spectral normalization~\cite{miyato2018spectral,brock2018large} in PSNet makes the training procedure more stable.
-To further stabilize the adversarial training, we apply gradient penalty~\cite{gulrajani2017improved} in the two discriminators of PSNet.
-Adam optimizer is adopted with a learning rate of 0.0001.